linux-chenxing/linux-chenxing.org/isp/index.md

 #### The "older" one

-This variant uses 16 bit bus addressing, and could only access only bus type (8051 XDATA), althrough one its property makes it not really be the one from 8051 itself.
+This variant uses 16 bit bus addressing, and accesses only the 8051 XDATA bus (since MStar was making 8051-based chips at that time).

-That property is the fact that when the RIU was split into PM and Non-PM parts, each starting from 0x000000 and 0x100000 respectively, the 8051 side has to use the **P2** register to select the RIU "superbank".

-But this is not seen on the SERDB side at all.

-The SERDB side also has a way to select that "superbank": by writing to address 0x0000.
-This also is not seen on the 8051 side.

-What is "superbank" you might ask?
-This is how i called the address bits 16..23, to not confuse with the "bank" term that is used to refer to the address bits 8..15.
+In SoCs where the PM and Non-PM parts were split, the address 0x0000 now is used to store the address bits 16..23.

-Basically to access 0x101FFE - you write 0x10 to 0x0000, and then access 0x1FFE,
+For example, to access 0x101FFE, you write 0x10 to 0x0000, then access 0x1FFE.
-and similarly, to access 0x110C32 - write 0x11 to 0x0000, then access 0x0C32.
+To access 0x110C32, write 0x11 to 0x0000, then access 0x0C32.
+And to access 0x001ECC, write 0x00 to 0x0000, then access 0x1ECC.

-That simple.
+It's that simple.

 #### The "newer" one